-Ten Top Secrets of Windsor Castle
+Top Ten Secrets of Windsor Castle

-It is fun to visit a famous place and know some of its’ secrets beforehand!
 On our Scotland, Wales, and England tour, one of the final stops is Windsor Castle.
 We thought we would share of few of this iconic castle’s secrets with you before your visit!

 Ten Interesting Facts about Windsor Castle